plugcommunity/documentation/api/events/vote_update.md

 # Vote Updates

-This event happens when a user votes using the woot or meh buttons (Or via the API)
+Event passed when a user votes for a song.

+This is usually done via the frontend, where the user clicks the `woot` or `meh` buttons.

+If you grab a song, it will automatically `woot` a track if you have not done so already.
+(Frontend)

+If you grab via the Song History window, you will not show up as grabbing the track.

 # Frontend

 Event name: API.VOTE_UPDATE

-### Example
+### Packet Example

 ```js
 {